The Latest | Armenia recognizes a Palestinian state, as malnutrition spreads among children in Gaza

 The Israeli military said that two soldiers were killed in combat in central Gaza, while three were severely injured.

-Israeli ground offensives and bombardments have killed more than 37,100 people, according to Gaza's Health Ministry, which does not distinguish between combatants and civilians in its count.
+Israeli ground offensives and bombardments have killed more than 37,100 people in Gaza, according to the territory's Health Ministry, which does not distinguish between combatants and civilians in its count.

 Israel launched the war after Hamas' Oct.
 7 attack, in which militants stormed into southern Israel, killed some 1,200 people — mostly civilians — and abducted about 250.